tz301/notes/2.Linear_Regression/README.tex.md

 year. <br/>
 Specifically, let $x$ be equal to the number of "A" grades (including A-.
 A and A+ grades) that a student receives in their first year of college (freshmen year).
-We would like to predict the value of y, which we define as the number of "A" grades they get in their second year (sophomore year). <br/>
+We would like to predict the value of $y$, which we define as the number of "A" grades they get in their second year (sophomore year). <br/>
 Refer to the following training set of a small sample of different